hyperledger-labs/perun-doc/source/concepts/channel_types.rst

 ---------------

-   - Formed between two participants who do not have a ledger channel established between them, but each of them has a ledger channel established with a common intermediary.
+   - Formed between two participants who do not have a ledger channel established between them, but each of them already has a ledger channel established with a common intermediary.
    - Funds are locked in the two ledger channels that the participants have with the common intermediary.
 Hence, a virtual channel can be setup without any interaction with the blockchain.